Legal Structure Explainer

 Under Rule 15 (IT Rules 2026, effective 1 April 2026), the perquisite value of a car is: EV ₹2,000/month · ICE ≤1,600cc ₹5,000/month · ICE >1,600cc ₹7,000/month.
 For residential accommodation, the perquisite is 10% of salary (metro cities), 7.5% (Tier-2), or 5% (Tier-3) — housing rates are unchanged.

-This statutory rate applies regardless of the actual lease amount paid by the employer.
-You include only this fixed perquisite in your taxable income — the balance of the lease deduction reduces your taxable CTC directly.
+The taxable perquisite is the lower of: (a) the actual lease rent paid by the employer, or (b) 10% of your basic salary (metro).
+In most cases where the lease value is substantial relative to salary, the 10% of salary figure is the lower amount and caps your taxable perquisite.
+You include only this perquisite in your taxable income — the balance of the lease deduction reduces your taxable CTC directly.

 Example: Someone earning ₹18L CTC with a ₹15L EV on a 4-year lease has ~₹4,60,000 deducted from gross CTC pre-tax.
 Only ₹24,000 (₹2,000 × 12) is added back as taxable perquisite.
 Net taxable income reduces from ₹18L to approximately ₹13.8L.